livepeer/go-ethereum-p2p-test/README.md

 ## Usage

-To run the node with video streaming, use the --rtmp flag to start the swarm nodes.
+To run the node with video streaming, use the --rtmp flag when starting the livepeer node.
 For example:

 `livepeer --bzzaccount $BZZKEY --datadir $DATADIR --ethapi $DATADIR/geth.ipc --bzznetworkid 412 --rtmp 1935`